 "I can't!
 I won't!
 I'll die if you make me give a speech.
-And if you try and make me make eye contact while I'm up there, publicly dying, you're the cruelest most heartless woman in the world."
+And if you try and make me, make eye contact while I'm up there, in front of others, publicly dying, you're the cruelest most heartless woman in the world."

 So here are the activities I used with classes to get them comfortable with making eye contact while delivering a speech.
 I've found they work well with adults too.

 The rationale behind them is simple.
 If we tease apart the skills we bundle together as public speaking confidence, it makes teaching and practicing them easier and more effective.

 Making good eye to eye contact is one of these skills.
 Just as using appropriate language is, or standing tall, speaking clearly, providing suitable handouts are...and so on.

 Once isolated a skill can be taught and learned.
 Then, hopefully, it can be easily used without conscious effort.

 It's a strategy that worked for me.
 I hope it does for your students too.
 Take it slowly.
 Make it fun, and give them lots of encouragement.

 One of the ways I found to successfully break down fear of public speaking was to encourage students to consciously exaggerate public speaking 'faults' until they became utterly ludicrous, and hilariously funny.
 (I made a game of it called Permission to Present Badly.)
 This activity is based on that.